What are the 4Ps of Marketing?

 To check if the product creates revenue, use tools like Google Analytics.
 It tracks accounting and helps businesses assess if their profits grow or remain stagnant.
 People write online reviews about the product’s quality and level of satisfaction.
 Tools such as Google My Business allow companies to follow up on customers’ feedback.

 Keyword tracking software seeks information about any products.
 Businesses can feel the trends and estimate whether their products have high search volume queries online.
 Use tools like Ahrefs to compare products and services with competitors.
 With some analysis, brands can identify the key success factors and avoid costly pitfalls.

 What is Product Marketing?

-Marketing communication connects products & services to a target audience.
+Marketing communication connects products and services to a target audience.

-Product marketing involves making brand culture decisions that are suitable & realistic.
-Market research influences how companies develop products & services until the end of their lifecycle.
+Product marketing involves making brand culture decisions that are suitable and realistic.
+Market research influences how companies develop products and services until the end of their lifecycle.

 Let’s illustrate with a case study.

 In 2009, Irina Blok pitched a variety of face masks called “Face Blok.”
 She described her products as: “a collection of fashionable surgical masks designed for people with an edgy sense of humor who want to express themselves.”